|Home||About us||Commercial Photography||Print Gallery||Articles/reviews/blog|

 Printers have continued to improve and Keith has produced an updated test image, based on his own testing and much valuable feedback received over the years.

 The initial version of the new image is available as a full size A4 image at 300ppi (297mm x 210mm).
+The file will need to be unzipped and opened with the program you print from.

 It works perfectly fine if printed at 360ppi - it just doesn't fill an A4 page